 Students obtain industry competencies in Shielded Metal Arc Welding (SMAW), Flux Core Arc Welding (FCAW), and Gas Tungsten Arc Welding (GTAW).
 Students have the opportunity to become proficient at blueprint reading, plasma and oxy-fuel cutting, measurement, and cylinder safety.
-Students also learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.
+Additionally, students will have the opportunity to learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.
 In addition to interactive welder training, this program takes a deep dive into trade theory instruction covering topics such as non-destructive testing of welds, welding metallurgy, print reading, and many more.